About our SID activities

 About us

-SID Brazil has been coordinated by SaferNet since 2009 in a close partnership with the Brazilian Internet Steering Committee (CGI.br), the Brazilian Network Information Center (NIC.br), UNICEF, the Federal Prosecutors Office and, in 2025, has support from Google, Youtube, Meta and TikTok.
+Safer Internet Day (SID) Brazil has been coordinated by SaferNet since 2009 in a strong partnership with the Brazilian Internet Steering Committee (CGI.br), the Brazilian Network Information Center (NIC.br), UNICEF, and the Federal Prosecutor's Office.
+Besides our traditional hub event held in São Paulo, we also support different organisations to create their own awareness actions all over the country, with almost 1,400 educational activities registered ever since.

 About our SID activities

-We are running a two-day hub event to discuss emerging challenges regarding the safe and healthy use of technologies by children and young people with over 50 panellists from different sectors, including civil society, academia, private sector and government.
-During the event, we will also have the ceremony to deliver our Digital citizenship in action award 2024 to 5 schools that during the last year held transformative initiatives on student leadership, community engagement, digital empowerment, and innovative pedagogical practices.
+We are running a two-day hub event to discuss emerging challenges regarding the safe and healthy use of technologies by children and young people with dozens of panellists from different sectors, including civil society, academia, the private sector and government.
+During the event, we will also have a ceremony to deliver our Digital Citizenship in Action Award 2025 to three schools that, during the last year, held transformative initiatives on student leadership, community engagement, digital empowerment, and innovative pedagogical practices.

 What we are doing to create a better internet...